 When Joseph interprets the cup bearer and baker’s dreams he reveals an important clue: Each time God speaks a number that number is a reference to time.
 Since the Bible is God’s word to us, all counts within the pages of the Bible are references to time.
 This article explains.
 (1,173 words)

 "Day" and "Time" are two words that have well defined, but multiple meanings.
 Knowing those meanings unlocks numerous Bible passages.

 Generally speaking the word "day" means a 24 hour day when applied to a person, year when applied to nations and a millennium when applied to God.

 The Bible was written without the use of long distance calendar epochs like we are familiar with today.
+In order to reconstruct the calendar we must choose a starting epoch.
 Two times in Biblical history make good starting epochs.
 The earliest reasonable starting epoch is Adam’s 1st year.
 The latter reasonable starting epoch is the Exodus from Egypt.
-These 2 events are exactly 9500 years apart, 190 Jubilee cycles, making reconciliation between the 2 starting points easy.
-(1,475 words)
+The actual references to time in the Bible must then be stretched out from from the epoch.
+This article explores.
+(1,468 words)